gdaleson/gdaleson/README.md

 ## Microservices

 One microservice is easy.
 Multiple microservices are not so easy.
-Sometimes, when microservices depend on each other, it can drive people madder than a bastard on Father's Day.
+Sometimes, when microservices depend on each other, it can enrage people to the point of arson.

 ## Kubernetes

-I can _spell_ it.
-At some point I really should learn more about it.
+I can _spell_ it, at least.
+I've gotten to use it some, and, while it's certainly not the most intuitive piece of software on this green and verdant earth, I have high hopes.
+That said, if I run across one more tool that tries to elevate YAML to a programming language, _I_ might be the next thing to dump core.

 ## [Nightscout](http://www.nightscout.info/) & [The Nightscout Foundation](https://www.nightscoutfoundation.org/)